GDAMining/metatron/README.md

 MetaTron is an open-source, collaborative, web-based annotation targeting the biomedical domain.
 All the source code, the installation guidelines, and instructions to use the tool are availanle in this repository.

-The instructions on how to perform annotations and an overview of the features that metatron provides is available at: https://metatron.dei.unipd.it/demo
+A set of videos illustrating the instructions on how to perform annotations and an overview of the features that MetaTron provides is available at: https://metatron.dei.unipd.it/demo
 ## Requirements
 MetaTron is available online at http://metatron.dei.unipd.it.
 In order to locally deploy MetaTron in your computer or in a remote server you need Docker and docker-compose.
 To install them, you can follow the instructions available at: https://docs.docker.com/get-docker/ (Docker) and https://docs.docker.com/compose/install/ (docker-compose).